blrobin2/blrobin2.github.io/_posts/2018-11-12-aggr-haskell-part-1.md

 As you can see, this is meant to take a list of text and return a function that awaits more text.
 That text it's awaiting is our date.
 The first two cases probably make sense: if we get a list with two elements, that's the artist and title.
 If we get a list with one element, that's the artist (maybe, I didn't run into this case yet).

 The third one is if we have three elements in the list.
 Since we split on ": ", this probably means that we accidentally cut a title containing a colon in half, so we're appending it back together.
 Rather than try to use some internal Text-specific operator, we can take advantage of the fact that Text has a Monoid instance and use it's `mappend` (aliased to the `<>` operator internally).
-It's similar to the `++` operator for lists, but much more powerful.
+It's similar to the `++` operator for lists, but much more powerful because it can be used for anything that implements a Monoid instance.
 If Monoid is a new or scary word, [the Typeclassopedia entry on Monoids](https://wiki.haskell.org/Typeclassopedia#Monoid) may be helpful.

 Finally, we provide a bottom case that throws an error.
 We don't want to ignore other formats, we want to support new ones as they come.
 There may be a more generalized and intelligent approach, but this one works for us in the here and now and isn't too complicated.